joshbirk/ltng-search/README.md

 5. Select the folder of the repo
 6. Enjoy

-To use it, type "ltng" in the omnibox/url bar and hit tab.
+To use it, type "ltng" in the omnibox/url bar and hit tab or space.
 Then type the full name of the component/interface/event you want to search.
 A la:

-* ltng (tab) lightning:recordForm
+* ltng lightning:recordForm
-* ltng (tab) force:hasRecordId
+* ltng force:hasRecordId
-* ltng (tab) aura:systemError
+* ltng aura:systemError

+And it will pull up the URL of that component/interface/event in the library.